molaycule/js-design-patterns/README.md

 ### Prototype Pattern
 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

+### Singleton Pattern
+Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.